-During an exciting opening Shabbos dinner of the fall semester 24 years ago, two freshmen, whom we’ll call Molly and Susan, introduced themselves and asked if they could stop by my office one day during the week.
+During an exciting opening Shabbos dinner of the fall semester over 25 years ago, two freshmen, whom we’ll call Molly and Susan, introduced themselves and asked if they could stop by my office one day during the week.
 A common request seemingly to fine-tune their orientation to Jewish life on campus, we made a time and they arrived promptly.

 Looking first at her friend, and then over at me, Molly began, “Susan said it would be OK to come here today to discuss her background.
 Susan had some challenging times during her life, has attempted suicide more than once, and would like to reach out to you for guidance.”
 Unprepared for the gravity of the situation, I regrouped and focused.
 The three of us spoke for about an hour to gain as clear of an understanding of the situation as possible.